DijkstraFTW/DijkstraFTW/README.md

 Welcome to my Github Page !

-I'm a 22 years old Computer Science student from Morocco, currently taking interest in Data Science & ML.
+I'm a 23 years old Computer Science student from Morocco, currently taking interest in data engineering and ML.

 I also dabble in computer graphics on my spare time.